 Camping: No camping

 Location: Whitemouth Falls is located 90 km north-east of Winnipeg.
 To get here follow Hwy #44 east to Hwy 11, turn north on Hwy.
 11, turn east on PR 307 until the town of Seven Sisters Falls.
-The access to the park is on the north side across from PR 408.
+The access to the park is on the north side, across from PR 408.

-Approximate 140 km ~ 100 minutes from downtown Winnipeg
+Approximately 140 km ~ 100 minutes from downtown Winnipeg

 Whiteshell Provincial Park